Planning to Study Abroad

 *It is important to note that the following dates are the PSU deadlines.
 Host universities and providers have their own deadlines.
 Make sure to check their websites directly for this information.

 The application deadline for the Summer/Fall semesters is April 1st.

 The application deadline for the Winter/Spring semesters is November 1st.

 How do I get permission to receive credit for courses that are currently not in the transfer credit database?

-Students must look up and print off the host university course description along with the course syllabus and submit with the corresponding Transfer Credit Request (TCR) form.
+Students must look up and print off the host university course description along with the course syllabus and submit to the Registrar’s Office the corresponding Transfer Credit Request (TCR) form.
+You should complete these forms with input & approval from your academic advisor.
 You will get confirmation on whether the course was approved or denied via email from the registrar’s office.

 Is there a program that is best for my major/minor?

 Regardless of what your academic program is, there is a study away opportunity for you!
 With that said, please keep in mind that due to the rigid course sequencing of some programs, it is important to start the study away process early.